 Workers' compensation insurance meeting the statutory requirements and limits in Nevada.

 6.2 The School shall add and maintain 4MATIV to its commercial general liability insurance policy or policies, at its sole cost and expense, as a named insured.
 Said policy or policies shall be primary coverage without right of subrogation against the Contractor or any of its members, managers, employees or agents.

+6.3 The School will indemnify 4MATIV and its sub-contractors against any damages caused directly or indirectly by the school, its staff, students, student guardians, or invited guests.

-6.3 Contractor agrees to require Subcontractors to provide the School with a certificate of insurance evidencing such coverages and designating the School and Contractor as an additional insured with respect to Automobile Liability.
+6.4 Contractor agrees to require Subcontractors to provide the School with a certificate of insurance evidencing such coverages and designating the School and Contractor as an additional insured with respect to Automobile Liability.
 Worker’s compensation insurance shall be maintained as required by law.
 All insurance policies shall provide that no coverage shall be cancelled except by thirty (30) days written notice to the School and 4MATIV.

-6.4 All insurances required of any Subcontractor shall be maintained at the sole expense of the Subcontractor.
+6.5 All insurances required of any Subcontractor shall be maintained at the sole expense of the Subcontractor.
 Contractor shall not be responsible to the School or any other third party for the financial or other failure of any approved insurance company to pay claims under any policy or the lapse or absence of required insurance occurring without the actual knowledge of 4MATIV.